pywr/pywr/docs/manual/costs.md

 # Costs

 Pywr uses synthetic costs or allocation penalties to control water allocation.
-These costs can be **positive**, to penalise supplying of water, or **negative**, representing a benefit from supplying water.
-At each timestep, pywr solves the supply-demand balance problem using the [linear programming algorithm](./problem.md).

 In very general terms, the problem of routing water along a route of nodes can be expressed as:

 <p style="text-align: center;"> minimise  C<sub>i</sub> * X<sub>i</sub> </p>